 When can I cruise from California to the Panama Canal?

-Eastbound Panama Canal cruises departing from San Diego or Los Angeles sail in September, October, or early November.
+Eastbound Panama Canal cruises departing from San Diego or Los Angeles sail in September, October, and December.

 In these months, you’ll avoid the high temperatures of summer when it can get quite hot and humid in Central and South America.
 Instead, you’ll enjoy more comfortable weather during the fall, although it will still be warm since you will be traveling around the tropics, after all.